 Matthew Sweet – Inside, his 1986 debut was released on Sony Records.
 It’s not on Google Play nor Spotify.
 It did stiff, but Sweet has a decent size cult that would guarantee some plays, I think.
 (NOTE: Some tracks are on You Tube but not the whole thing, so I’m passing for now.)

-The Tubes – Their debut album isn’t on Google Play nor Spotify, which is very odd since it has “White Punks on Dope”, their most infamous song.
+The Tubes – Their debut album isn’t on Google Play (but it is on Amazon) which is very odd since it has “White Punks on Dope”, their most infamous song.
 Their other A&M albums are there, and songs from that album are streaming on compilations.
 Also missing is their last major label record (Love Bomb) from their first go-round.
 They do have a 2009 album available to stream, and two live albums released in the 2000’s but you wonder why you’d want THOSE instead of their debut.

 Thank You Friends: The Ardent Records Story – This two CD set of thus and so from Ardent Records (home of Big Star) was just released in 2008.
 It’s surprising that it’s not streamable on Google or Spotify, especially since the documentary on the band was released and is on Netflix now.